 The Backyard Botanicals Garden is a ‘grow-me-at-home’ garden in the May Drive Parkland which demonstrates how easy it is to grow Western Australian native plants.
 If you would like to create your own native garden or need advice on how to improve your existing one, browse the articles in this section, come along to a free Dig it with Coffee session or contact the Garden Advisory Service.

-These Western Australian native plant notes are kindly provided by the Kings Park Volunteer Master Gardeners and are particularly relevant to the Perth community and their gardening needs.
+These WA native plant notes are particularly relevant to the Perth community and their gardening needs.

-Many native plants adapt well to growing in pots.
-Plants may be grown singly, or several may be grouped in a larger container to form a mini-garden.
-They require a free-draining medium with appropriate fertiliser so seek a commercial native potting mix.
+Many native plants may be grown singly in pots, or several may be grouped in a larger container to form a mini-garden.

 Birds add life, colour and sound to a garden and are a joy to watch.
-They eat many insects, controlling native and introduced pests naturally.
 Many Australian plants, such as Kangaroo Paws, are bird-pollinated.